Department of Medicine

 - Infectious Diseases

 - Nephrology and Hypertension

 - Pulmonary, Critical Care and Sleep Medicine

-Department of Medicine faculty contribute extensively to medical student education in both the basic science and clinical clerkship years and directly supervise the training of nearly 270 house officers and fellows each year.
-The department reviews, revises and delivers curricula for medical students at the Keck School of Medicine and internal medicine trainees each year providing each group with a comprehensive and rich educational environment.
+The Department of Medicine continues its intensive investment in advancing educational programs at both the Graduate and Undergraduate levels.
+Department faculty contribute extensively to medical student education in both the basic science and clinical clerkship years and directly supervise the training of nearly 270 house officers and fellows each year.
+The Department reviews, revises and delivers curricula for medical students and Internal Medicine trainees each year and provides each group with a comprehensive and rich educational milieu.

 More than 90 Department of Medicine (DOM) faculty are currently engaged in basic and/or clinical (translational) research activities, 48 of them as Principal Investigators.
 These medical research programs are supported by expenditures now exceeding $53 million annually, of which 83% are federally (primarily NIH) sponsored.

 In Memoriam: David A. Goldstein, 71, associate professor of clinical medicineDavid Aaron Goldstein, MD, associate professor of clinical medicine at the Keck School of Medicine of USC, vice chair for Clinical Affairs, and former chief of the division of geriatric, hospital, palliative and general internal medicine (GHPGIM) at Keck Medicine of USC, died at his home on May 22.… Read More »

 Keck School Events